NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### `patch-shebangs.sh` {#patch-shebangs.sh}

-This setup hook patches installed scripts to use Nix store paths to their shebang interpreter as found in the build environment's `PATH`.
+This setup hook patches installed scripts to add Nix store paths to their shebang interpreter as found in the build environment.
 The [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line tells a Unix-like operating system what interpreter to use to execute the script's contents.

 ::: note
 The [generic builder][generic-builder] populates `PATH` from inputs of the derivation.